besartelezi/wordpress-intro/README.md

 All in all, I am looking forward to see just how much I have improved since I made my first website.
 And how much more freedom I have obtained in Wordpress now that I'm fluent in all these WebDev languages!

+## Wordpress.com V.S.
+Local Wordpress
+The first thing I realized when using wordpress.com, is that it is about 4293x times more annoying than the wordpress builder I installed locally.
+Just to add plugins, I had to upgrade to a business plan.
+So the option of working with Elementor, my preferred way of creating websites on Wordpress, is off the table.
+Working without plugins on wordpress is like playing eating raw butter with a spoon.
+It's not illegal, but it should be.

 ---

 ### To-Do List